pwoolvett/casa-docker/README.md

 * If you want to reconnect again (**and the container is not stopped**) run `make connect` in host shell.
 * You may also kill/stop it with `make stop` in host shell, **but make sure that your (important) data is located inside a mounted volume** (explained in next section).
 * Rebooting the host machine will kill the container in the background, but progess **inside mounted volumes** is saved.
-* You may at some point want to erase the `~/.casa/data` folder used for External Data (e.g. network error while automatically downloading data at CASA startup).
-You can do so easily by running `make cleandata` in host.
+* You may at some point want to erase the content inside the `~/.casa/data` folder used for External Data (e.g. network error while automatically downloading data at CASA startup).
+You can do so easily by running `make cleanexternaldata` in host.

 ### Comments on paths and volume mounts